bgoonz/React2023/README.md

 > In the above example, the Tabbed component returns multiple instances of the Tab component.

-*An instance is the actual manifestation of a component that has it's own state and props (and has a lifecycle... i.e. it can be mounted and unmounted).*
+_An instance is the actual manifestation of a component that has it's own state and props (and has a lifecycle... i.e. it can be mounted and unmounted)._

+- A component instance returns a React element (jsx) The react element is the result of the component function call.

+> Component instance: `console.log(<DifferentContent  test={23}/>);` --> type: DifferentContent
+> React element: `console.log(DifferentContent({test: 23}));` --> type: div

+- Finally the react element is rendered to the DOM using the ReactDOM.render() function(html)

+**How React Renders Components:**

+1. Render is triggered (By updating state somewhere)
+2. React calls the component functions and figures out how the Dom should be updated (Render phase).
+DOM is not actually updated in this phase.
+   > In React, rendering is not updating the DOM or displaying elements on the screen.
+Rendering is the process of figuring out what changes need to be made to the DOM.
+3.